On cubic torsors, biextensions and Severi-Brauer varieties over Abelian varieties: Nondegenerate theta groups and the Schr o dinger Representations

 \section{Nondegenerate theta groups and the Schr\"{o}dinger Representations}

-\np In this section, for later use, we discuss the weight $1$ representation theory of nondegenerate theta groups.
-What we describe is a special case of the general theory given in \cite[Chapter 5]{Moret-Bailly}.
-This portion of \cite{Moret-Bailly} also generalizes previous work of Mumford, \cite[Section 1]{MumI}, \cite[Section 6]{MumII}.
+In this section, for later use, we discuss the weight $1$ representation theory of nondegenerate theta groups.
+It is a special case of the general theory given in \cite[Chapter 5]{Moret-Bailly}, which generalizes previous work of Mumford \cite[Section 1]{MumI} and \cite[Section 6]{MumII}.
+For our purposes, we let $S := \spec(\kk)$ for $\kk$ an algebraically closed base field.

-\np Throughout this section, unless explicitly stated otherwise, we do not tacitly assume that our fixed integer $r$ is relatively prime to $\cchar \kk$.
-Indeed, here we also include a general discussion of the lesser known case that $\gcd(r, \cchar \kk) \not = 1$.